 All letters of recommendation must be submitted to AMCAS.

 The application procedure is as follows:

-- Applicants submit a formal application through AMCAS, with requested transcripts and fee.
+- Applicants submit an application through AMCAS.
 AMCAS verifies the data and forwards the information to the School of Medicine.

-- After receiving verified applications from AMCAS, the School of Medicine invites applicants to complete the secondary application.
+- After receipt of verified applications from AMCAS, the School of Medicine invites applicants to complete the secondary application.

-- After the secondary application and letters of recommendation have been submitted and reviewed, applicants may be invited for an interview.
+- After receipt of secondary application and letters of recommendation have been submitted and reviewed, applicants may be invited to interview.

-- The Admissions Committee evaluates AMCAS applications, secondary applications, letters of recommendation, and the interview reports.
+- AMCAS applications, secondary applications, letters of recommendation, and interview reports are evaluated.
+The Admissions Committee evaluates AMCAS applications, secondary applications, letters of recommendation, and the interview reports.
 The Admissions Committee determines whether an applicant is accepted or rejected.
-All applicants are notified of the Admission Committee decision regarding their application.
-Admission Committee decisions are final.
+All applicants are notified of the Admissions Committee decision regarding their applications.
+Admissions Committee decisions are final.
 Acceptance notices are sent to regular applicants beginning December of the year preceding admission to the School of Medicine, continuing until the class is filled.

-- Accepted applicants respond online to his/her offer of admission as a student, and accepts the technical standards.
+- Accepted applicants respond online by accepting the offer of admission and the technical standards.

 Early decision program